 When dentally necessary or for cosmetic concerns, we offer the safe removal of silver amalgam fillings and biocompatible replacement fillings.
 Because mercury is so toxic to life, strict safety procedures must be followed to protect your health, as well as that of our team, and our environment.
-Dr. Shields has advanced training in the safe removal of mercury amalgam fillings and is SMART-certified through the International Academy of Oral Medicine and Toxicology.
-If you’re immune compromised, she is happy to work with your healthcare providers in facilitating your care.
+Dr. Shields has advanced training in the safe removal of mercury amalgam fillings and is accredited through the International Academy of Oral Medicine and Toxicology.
+If you’re immune-compromised, she is happy to work with your healthcare providers in facilitating your care.

 Safe Mercury Amalgam Removal Technique (SMART)